Bouvet Island: Recent history

 Krill fishing in the Southern Ocean is subject to the Convention for the Conservation of Antarctic Marine Living Resources, which defines maximum catch quotas for a sustainable exploitation of Antarctic krill.
-Surveys conducted in 2000 showed high concentration of krill around Bouvetøya.
+Surveys conducted in 2000 showed high concentration of krill around Bouvet Island.
 In 2004, Aker BioMarine was awarded a concession to fish krill, and additional quotas were awarded from 2008 for a total catch of 620000 t.
 There is a controversy as to whether the fisheries are sustainable, particularly in relation to krill being important food for whales.
 In 2009, Norway filed with the UN Commission on the Limits of the Continental Shelf to extend the outer limit of the continental shelf past 200 nmi surrounding the island.

 The expedition ship Hanse Explorer visited Bouvet Island on 20 and 21 February 2012 as part of "Expédition pour le Futur".
 The expedition's goal was to land and climb the highest point on the island.
 (Note: The first four climbers (Aaron Halstead, Will Allen, Bruno Rodi and Jason Rodi) were the first people to climb the highest peak.
 They left behind a time capsule containing the top visions of the future for 2062.
 The next morning, Aaron Halstead led five other climbers (Sarto Blouin, Seth Sherman, Chakib Bouayed, Cindy Sampson, and Akos Hivekovics) to the top.)

 Bouvet Island is assigned the amateur radio callsign prefix 3Y0, and several amateur radio DX-peditions have been conducted to the island.
 The 3Y0J DX-pedition to Bouvet Island took place between January and February 2023, but had to be reduced in scope and eventually cut short due to bad and worsening weather conditions.
+The 3Y0K expedition to Bouvet commenced in March 2026.